Discover the Versatility of Lobster Meat in Various Dishes

 Prepare the Slaw:

-In a mixing bowl, combine the thinly sliced cabbage, red onion, chopped jalapeño, and fresh cilantro.
+Combine the thinly sliced cabbage, red onion, chopped jalapeño, and fresh cilantro in a mixing bowl.

 Make the Slaw Dressing: